revbayes/revbayes.github.io/tutorials/ctmc/index.md

 {% endfigure %}

 We typically lack prior knowledge regarding the degree of ASRV for a given alignment.
 Accordingly, rather than specifying a precise value of $\alpha$, we can instead estimate the value of the $\alpha$-shape parameter from the data.
 This requires that we specify a diffuse (relatively ['uninformative'](http://andrewgelman.com/2013/11/21/hidden-dangers-noninformative-priors/)) prior on the $\alpha$-shape parameter.
-For this analysis, we will use a lognormal distribution with a mean parameter, `alpha_prior_mean`, equal to `5.0`, and standard deviation, `alpha_prior_sd`, equal to 0.587405 (thus, 95% of the prior density spans exactly one order of magnitude).
+For this analysis, we will use a uniform distribution between 0 and 10.

 This approach for accommodating ASRV is another example of a hierarchical model ({% ref fig_gtrg %}).
 That is, variation in substitution rates across sites is addressed by applying a site-specific rate multiplier to each of the $j$ sites, $r_j$.